What is Testosterone?

 Testosterone, a naturally occurring sex hormone that produced in a man’s testicles.
 Small amounts of testosterone also produced in a woman’s ovaries and adrenal system.
 Legal steroids can help boost testosterone.
 They build muscle and increase strength like testosterone.

-Testosterone injection used in men and boys to treat conditions causing a lack of this hormone, like delayed puberty, impotence, or other hormonal imbalances.
+Testosterone injections are used in men and boys to treat conditions causing a lack of this hormone, like delayed puberty, impotence, or other hormonal imbalances.

 Do not use this medicine if you are pregnant or may become pregnant.